Tutorial 2: Create an app with containers¶

 tutorial_role

-to the Snowflake user who will perform the tutorial, run the following command:GRANT ROLE tutorial_role TO USER <user_name>;
+to the Snowflake user who performs the tutorial, run the following command:GRANT ROLE tutorial_role TO USER <user_name>;

 Where: